 Rock a Protective Style

 If you are a girl that exercises often, then protective styling may be right for you.
-There are so many protective styles that you can rock some even with your hair, or you can add human or synthetic hair.
-Some Protective styles include twists, braids, buns, ponytails, and so much more.
+There are so many protective styles that you can rock, whether you are working with your natural hair or with added human or synthetic hair.
+Some protective styles you may want to try include twists, braids, buns, ponytails, and so much more.
 Keeping your natural hair protected during your workout will give you at least a week or two in between washing.